At this time, Miami-Dade County is monitoring Hurricane Matthew.

 Mrs. Hudak learned Miami-Dade County from the ground up, beginning her career with Miami-Dade County in 1984 as a management trainee.
 In 1993, she was appointed Assistant County Manager and, in 1996, was appointed Director of the General Services Administration, one of the County’s largest and most complex operational functions, then composed of seven divisions and over 800 employees.

 In 1998, she returned to the County Manager's Office as an Assistant County Manager, where she led an extensive procurement reform effort that culminated in the creation of improved and expedited procurement legislation.
-She has overseen just about every portfolio of departments including the nationally-acclaimed Police and Fire Rescue departments, the County’s first stand-alone Animal Services Department and all of the Parks and Cultural components of County government.
-In 2011, Mrs. Hudak was appointed County Manager during a shift in leadership and took on the challenge with grace, bringing her expertise and institutional knowledge to ensure County business ran smoothly.
+She has overseen just about every portfolio of departments including the nationally-acclaimed Police and Fire Rescue departments, the County’s first stand-alone Animal Services Department, Public Works and Waste Management and all of the Parks and Cultural components of County government.
+In 2011, Mrs. Hudak was appointed County Manager during a change in political leadership and took on the challenge with grace, bringing her expertise and institutional knowledge to ensure County business ran smoothly.

 Over the years, she has been actively involved in a variety of community organizations, having served as President of the local chapter of the American Society for Public Administration (ASPA) and being elected to its National Council.
 She has also served on the Board of Directors of the United Way and is a past member of the Junior League of Miami's Community Council.
 She is a loyal and dedicated alumna of the University of Miami and served for many years on the Board of Directors of the University of Miami Alumni Association.